chee-zaram/chee-zaram/README.md

 ## [Chee-Zaram](https://cheezaram.tech) here,

-I have a passion for building web application back-ends and creating cloud-enabling tools.
+I build web application back-ends and cloud-enabling tools.
 I'm also enthusiastic about distributed systems, cloud computing, open-source projects, and working with data to strengthen systems.
-It's this passion and enthusiasm that drive me on a purposeful journey.
+It's this passion and enthusiasm that drive me on my purposeful journey.

 <!-- ### Favorite Tools -->
 <!---->